Unreal Engine 1: History

 The first-generation of Unreal Engine was developed by Tim Sweeney, the founder of Epic Games.
-Having created editing tools for his shareware games ZZT (1991) and Jill of the Jungle (1992), Sweeney began writing the engine in 1995 for the production of a game that would later become a first-person shooter known as Unreal.
+Having created editing tools for his shareware games ZZT (1991) and Jill of the Jungle (1992), Sweeney began writing the engine in 1995 for the production of a game that later became the first-person shooter Unreal.
 After years in development, it debuted with the game's release in 1998, although MicroProse and Legend Entertainment had access to the technology much earlier, licensing it in 1996.
 According to an interview, Sweeney wrote 90 percent of the code in the engine, including the graphics, tools, and networking system.

 Licensing

 Sweeney initially did not plan to license his Engine, but when other studios offered to license it from Epic, he agreed.

 We released amazing screenshots of our game, but also screenshots of our editor early on, around 1995.
 That led those companies to call us.
 Microprose called us and they said "we're interested in licensing your engine!" and we're like "Engine?
 What engine?
 Oh!
 Right, our engine!
 It's very expensive."